ianchi/ESpression/README.md

 ```

 This preset can return Esprima compatible AST (ExpressionStatetments inside a Program Body), or .
 All ES5 expressions are supported, except for function expressions (as it would require to parse statements in the body).
-Some ES6 features are supported:
+Most ES6 features are also supported:

 - template literals
+- tagged template expressions
 - array spread operator
 - object literal: shorthand and computed properties

-To evaluate the ast you can provide a context object.
+To evaluate the AST you can provide a context object whose properties are visible as variables inside the expression.

 ### basic expressions

 Limited expressions, compatible with **JSEP** syntax.
-It is a bit smaller, but almost neligible.
+It is a bit smaller, but almost negligible.

 ```
 import { BasicParser, BasicEval } from 'espression';